carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 - https://www.britannica.com/topic/Deep-Blue
 - https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)

-In the game 'noughts and Crosses' (also known as 'tic-tac-toe'), the objective is to alternate between two players, each of whom wants to get three of their counters in a straight line.
+In the game 'Noughts and Crosses' (also known as 'tic-tac-toe'), the objective is to alternate between two players, each of whom wants to get three of their counters in a straight line.
 Using computational power, the AI can calculate all the probabilities of each possible move, and use this to determine the best move to make.
 - https://softwareengineering.stackexchange.com/questions/336015/building-a-simple-ai-for-noughts-crosses-game
 - https://codereview.stackexchange.com/questions/138943/naughts-and-crosses-human-vs-computer-in-python
 - https://www.101computing.net/a-python-game-of-noughts-and-crosses/

 Chess and noughts and crosses are micro-domain games, an extremely limited "world" that the computer works within.
 The position of the chess piece can be described precisely and completely.
-The rules of the movement and the final end goal is well defined and unambiguous.
+The rules of the movement and the end goal is well defined and unambiguous.

 Trying to use this kind of AI to recognise handwriting doesn't work.
 Imagine trying to completely describe the way 7 is written, the rules are too rigid and brittle to distinguish 1s and 7s, and may miss all the 7s with a slash through them.
 The machine does not "understand" the task, or know what handwriting is, the criteria for the solution is to match what the human labeler would classify the handwritten digit.
 It couldn't possibly hope to recognise a cat.

 # Introduction to Machine Learning